Patizy-tel/Patizy-tel/README.md

 - 👋 Hi, I’m @Patizy-tel 6 Years Full Stack Developer
 - 👀 I’m interested in Software Development mainly NESTJS , Angular ,Reactjs ,  Nodejs and Mongodb
-- 🌱 I’m currently mastering Angular development and Ux
+- 🌱 I’m currently mastering system perfomance , security ,scalability and optimisations
 - 💞️ I’m looking to collaborate on  Frontend related stuff or backend stuff
 - 📫 How to reach me  send a message on LinkedIn https://www.linkedin.com/in/patel-tanaka-3355a6100/